tasmidur/nodejs-schema-rules/README.md

 ## Usage

-  The `nodeSchema make-rules -t my_table -db mysql -c column1,column2 -st joi` command generates validation rules for a specified database table and its columns.
-It creates a request validation file based on the chosen validation library (choices: "joi", "validatorjs", "vine").
+  The `ndVr joi -t my_table -db mysql -c column1,column2` command generates validation rules for a specified database table and its columns.
+It creates a request validation rules based on the chosen validation library (choices: "joi", "validatorjs", "vine").
 The generated rules can be used to enforce data integrity and validate incoming requests in your application.

   Options:
   - -db, --database: Specify the type of database (e.g., "mysql", "postgres", "sqlite").
   - -t, --table: Specify the name of the database table for which rules should be generated.
   - -c, --columns: Specify the column names of the table to generate rules for.
-  - -st, --schema-type: Specify the type of schema to generate (default is "joi").
   - -h, --help: Display help for the command.

   Examples:
   - Generate rules for a MySQL table named "users" with columns "id" and "name":

     ```bash
-       npm run nodeSchema make-rules -t users -db mysql -c id,name
+       npm run ndVr joi -t users -db mysql -c id,name
     ```

-  - Generate rules for a PostgreSQL table named "users" with a request validation file using "validatorjs":
+  - Generate rules for a PostgreSQL table named "users" with a request validation file using "validatorJs":

       ```bash
-      npm run nodeSchema make-rules -t users -db mysql -c id,name -st validatorjs
+      npm run ndVr validatorJs -t users -db mysql -c id,name
       ```

   as same as for sqlite.